siamaksade/openshift-jenkins-demo/README.md

 5. Go to jobs list and start the _ticket-monster-build_ job.
 6. Go to the _Delivery Pipeline_ tab to see how the build progresses in the delivery pipeline.

+There is a sreencast available on [Vimeo](https://vimeo.com/113075954) demonstrating the above setup.